-Next, we selectively removed the sti linkers and residual Zr(IV) fragments in Zr-fcu-azo/sti-30% by our ozonolysis protocol, and washing the ozonated solid with 0.5 M solution of acetic acid in DMF.
-The ozonated Zr-fcu-azo/sti-30% particles did not exhibit any marked difference in their octahedral shape and crystallinity compared to the initial non-ozonated samples (Figured 1b,c).
-The ozonated Zr-fcu-azo/sti-30% was analyzed by H-NMR, which revealed that these linkers had been completely removed from the crystals (Figure S4).
-The creation of mesopores was confirmed by N2 sorption tests at 77 K (Figures 1d and S6,7).
+Next, we selectively removed the sti linkers and residual Zr(IV) fragments in Zr-fcu-azo/sti-30% by our ozonolysis protocol (see above), and washing the ozonated solid with 0.5 M solution of acetic acid in DMF.
+The washed ozonated Zr-fcu-azo/sti-30% particles did not exhibit any marked difference in their octahedral shape and crystallinity compared to the initial non-ozonated samples, as confirmed by FESEM (Figure 1b) and PXRD (Figure 1c).
+The ozonated Zrfcu-azo/sti-30% was analyzed by 1H-NMR, which revealed the absence of sti linkers, confirming that these linkers had been completely removed from the crystals (Figure S4).
+The creation of mesopores was confirmed by N2 sorption tests at 77 K (Figures 1d and S6).
 The isotherm did not show the type-I shape of the isotherm of the starting MOF: instead, it exhibited a small hysteresis between the adsorption and desorption branch, characteristic of mesoporosity.
-As expected, ozonolysis reduced the apparent SBET down to 2470 m/g.
-However, this decrease was offset by the creation of mesopores, at a proportion of 24%.
+As expected, ozonolysis treatment reduced the apparent S{BET} down to 2470 m2/g.
+However, this decrease was offset by the creation of mesopores, at a proportion of 24%, as derived from the comparison of the total pore volume and Dubinin-Radushkevich equation.46 aqueous solution of catalase (3 mg/mL) for different periods of time.

-Once we had confirmed the formation of Zr-fcu-MOF containing hierarchical porosity, we proceeded to study the adsorption of catalase into the latter.
-For this, 5 mg of ozonated Zr-fcu-azo/sti-30% were incubated in 1 mL of an aqueous solution of catalase (3 mg/mL) for different periods of time.
 After each period, the amount of encapsulated catalase was quantified by the standard Bradford protein assay.
-The amount of catalase confined in the ozonated Zrfcu-azo/sti-30% was gradually increased from 1 h (0.14± 0.01 mg catalase/mg MOF) to 8 h (0.21± 0.01 mg catalase/mg MOF) (Figure 1e).
-To further demonstrate the encapsulation of catalase into the mesopores, we used confocal laser scanning microscopy (CLSM) to study the spatial distribution of catalase within the Zr-fcu-azo/sti-30% crystals.
-For this, we repeated the encapsulation process over 8 h, using a catalase tagged with the green dye fluorescein isothiocyanate (FITC).
-For comparison, we also repeated this encapsulation process using a non-ozonated Zr-fcuazo/sti-30%, which does not contain mesopores.
-Micrographs of the ozonated and the non-ozonated Zr-fcuazo/sti-30% demonstrated that catalase is encapsulated only within the crystals of the former, where it is predominantly compartmentalized at the subsurface (Figures 2a,b).
-We attributed the preferential localization of catalase at the subsurface of each MOF crystal to the initial random distribution of azo- and sti- linkers that, following removal of the latter via ozonolysis, produce crystals in which the meso- and micropores are randomly localized.
-This makes the external mesoscale cavities more accessible for catalase than the internal ones, as the diffusion of catalase into the internal large cavities is highly restricted by the probability of encountering pores smaller than the size of catalase.
+The amount of catalase confined in the ozonated Zr-fcu-azo/sti-30% was gradually increased from 1 h (0.14 \pm 0.01 mg catalase/mg MOF) to 8 h (0.21 \pm 0.01 mg catalase/mg MOF) to 8 h (0.21 \pm 0.01 mg catalase/mg MOF) (Figure 1e).
+To further demonstrate the encapsulation of catalase into the mesopores, we used confocal laser microscopy to study the spatial distribution of catalase within the Zr-fcu-azo/sti-30% crystals.
+For this, we repeated the encapsulation process over 8 h, using a catalase tagged with the green dye fluorescein isothiocyanate